-Follow the instructions on this sheet to observe the effect of activated carbon on water and food coloring.
+Follow the instructions on this sheet to observe the effect of activated carbon on water and food colouring.

 Materials

 2 glass beakers

 Small glass funnel

 Circular filter paper

 Activated carbon/charcoal granules

 Clamp stand

-Food coloring
+Food colouring

 Procedure:

 1. Label the beakers A and B.

 2. Fill beaker A with 100ml of water.

-3. Add 5 drops of food coloring to beaker A. Note down the color of the water in the beaker below.
+3. Add 5 drops of food colouring to beaker A. Note down the colour of the water in the beaker below.

 4. Fold the circular filter paper in half, and then half again.
 Open up one side of the filter paper to create a funnel and place in the glass funnel.

 5. Attach the glass funnel to the clamp stand above beaker B.

 6. Weigh out 10g (approximately 3 teaspoons) of activated carbon granules and place them in the funnel.

-7. Pour the colored water from beaker A into the funnel so it passes through the activated carbon granules and into beaker B.
+7. Pour the coloured water from beaker A into the funnel so it passes through the activated carbon granules and into beaker B.

-8. Answer the questions on the following page

-about your experiment.
+8. Answer the questions on the following page about your experiment.

+THE JAMES DYSON FOUNDATION

-1.Describe the color of the water and food coloring mixture in beaker A before it is poured through the activated carbon.
-2. Describe the color of the water and food coloring mixture in beaker B after is has passed through the activated 2.
-Describe the color of the water and food coloring mixture in beaker B after is has passed through the activated carbon granules.
+1. Describe the colour of the water and food colouring mixture in beaker A before it is poured through the activated carbon.

+2. Describe the colour of the water and food colouring mixture in beaker B after is has passed through the activated carbon granules.

 3. Describe what happened in the experiment.

 4. Why do you think this happened?
-The state of the s